U Minh Thượng National Park: Flora and fauna

-U Minh Thuong National Park is widely considered the richest region of the Mekong delta in terms of plant and animal biodiversity.
+U Minh Thuong National Park is widely considered the richest region of the Mekong Delta in terms of plant and animal biodiversity.
 It boasts of over 243 plant species.
 The park has a rich and varied mammalian population, totaling an impressive 32 species, including hairy-nosed otters.
 U Minh Thuong National Park is a haven for rare and endangered birds.
 A total of 187 species of birds has been recorded here, including the oriental darter, spot-billed pelican, black-headed ibis, glossy ibis, greater spotted eagle and Asian golden weaver.
 There are also a total of 39 amphibian species and 34 species of fish in the park.
 Both the saltwater crocodile and the Siamese crocodile were once found here, but a 2002 study concluded that both species were extinct in the park.

 History

 During the First Indochina War, the U Minh Forest was a Viet Minh stronghold.
-In 1952, 500 French paratroopers dropped into the U Ming forest to attack Viet Minh and were never heard from again.
 During the Vietnam War, it was a Vietcong base area.
 Officers Humbert Roque Versace and James N. Rowe of the United States Army were captured by the Vietcong during a battle in the U Minh Forest in October 1963.

+French paratrooper myth

+There is an old myth circulated among veterans and military personnel that in 1952, 500 French paratroopers were dropped over the U Ming forest and vanished without a trace.
+The French did have a parachutist unit, the 1st Vietnamese Parachute Battalion, however in the book Histoire des Parachutistes Français by Paul Gaujac, and in its follow-up book, De la guerre d'Indochine au Temps de Paix, there is no record of any 500-man jump over the forest, nor is there any record of the unit operating in the area in 1952.
+This story is likely to have been fabricated in the early 1960s.